 Thanks to Katharine for suggesting our Baby Name of the Day.

-Long before the chubby chipmunk first appeared on television with Alvin and Simon in the 1960s, this name was well established.
 In fact, it stretches back to pre-Christian times, making the animated rodent more of a footnote than a defining figure.

 The first saint appears around the 400s AD.
 There’s a seventh century Byzantine military leader.
-Add in a pair of popes and the rulers of Naples, Russia, Corsica, Ethiopia, Antioch and Montferrat and this was a widely known name well before the nineteenth century.
+Add in a pair of popes and the rulers of Naples, Russia, Corsica, Ethiopia, Antioch, and Montferrat and this was a widely known name well before the nineteenth century.

 By the time Ross Bagdasarian recorded his novelty Christmas song in 1958, creating the trio of singing chipmunks, Theodore was on its way out.